ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/README.md

 ],
 ```

-For having more information related this configuration, it can be found here: [Tailwind with Next.js](https://tailwindcss.com/docs/guides/nextjs).
+For having more information related this configuration, it can be found here: [Install Tailwind CSS with Next.js](https://tailwindcss.com/docs/guides/nextjs).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>